SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     << // r0 : Bool = false
     ---

-An empty array is written ``[]`` and an empty dictionary is written ``[:]``. since the type of an empty array or dictionary can't be inferred from its content --- specify it expliticly.
+An empty array is written ``[]``, and an empty dictionary is written ``[:]``.
+Because the type of an empty array or dictionary can't be inferred from its content, use a type annotation to specify it expliticly.

 .. testcode:: empty-array-dict